openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 }
 ```

-An OP or AS MAY also include `verified_claims` in the above assertions, whether they are Access Tokens or in Token Introspection responses, as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [@!OpenID]).
+An OP or AS MAY also include aggregated or distributed `verified_claims` in the above assertions (see below for more details).

 ## Requesting End-User Claims {#req_claims}